acaldwell93/Fraud-Detection/report.md

 In order to focus on the rest of the production pipeline, we put a halt on finishing and integrating an NLP model with our Gradient Boosting Classifier.
 We would also like to spend more time engineering more useful features and interpreting/visualizing the feature importances, beyond identifying some of the most valuable features for classification: previous payouts, user age, gts, and sale duration.

+Another focus we really wanted to do was utilizing neural networks to process the TF-IDF matrix after preprocessing with SVD or NMF to decrease the input size.